Great Northern Route 6: Washington and Oregon to Portland

 Hill had purchased a line on the Oregon side of the river in 1907 that ran from Portland through Astoria to Seaside.
 Another line he developed, the Oregon Trunk Railway, began operation in 1912 and crossed the Columbia at Wishram via the Oregon Truck Rail, or Celilo, Bridge, on its way to Bend, Oregon.
 Hill acquired at least three other railroad lines in the area and all were amalgamated into numbered subdivisions of the SP&S.

-The SP&S Railway tracks ran along the route Lewis & Clark took and served as a convenient means for early travelers to visit locations associated with the pioneering 1803-06 Expedition.
+The SP&S Railway tracks ran along the route Lewis & Clark and the Corps of Discovery took and served as a convenient means for early travelers to visit locations associated with the pioneering 1803-06 Expedition.
 In 1925 and 1926, the Great Northern Railway and SP&S conducted tours that unveiled several monuments to commemorate important people, places and events along the route.
 We are in the centennial era of this tour.

 This leg primarily covers the secondary, more southerly SP&S route from a Great Northern Monument in Wishram, Washington and across the Columbia into Oregon.
 See additional Great Northern Route itineraries to travel east of this area and the Great Northern Route 7 trip to continue to the Pacific Coast.